-Interest expense increased in 2018 primarily as a result of interest associated with the 6% Subordinated Debentures issued during the first quarter of 2017 as part of our special dividend, as well as increased borrowing costs associated with our unsecured \$350.0 million revolving credit facility.
-The increase in 2017 was primarily due to interest associated with the 6% Subordinated Debentures.
+Interest expense increased in 2019 primarily as a result of increased borrowing costs associated with our unsecured \$350.0 million revolving credit facility.
+The increase in 2018 was primarily as a result of interest associated with the 6% Subordinated Debentures issued during the first quarter of 2017 as part of our special dividend, as well as increased borrowing costs associated with our unsecured \$350.0 million revolving credit facility.

-Environmental expense for our non-operating properties was significantlyhigher in 2017 than in 2018 or 2016 primarily as a result of ongoing remediation activities related to the Lead Refinery site.
+Environmental expense for our non-operating properties was significantly higher in 2017 than in 2019 or 2018 primarily as a result of ongoing remediation activities related to the Lead Refinery site.

-Other income, net, was significantly higher in 2018 and 2017 primarily as a result of higher net periodic benefit income for our benefit plans.
+Other income, net, was lower in 2019 primarily as a result of lower net periodic benefit income for our benefit plans, and higher in 2018 primarily as a result of higher net periodic benefit income for our benefit plans.